Photo by Alejandro Ortiz

 Keeping a Pulse on Hostile Work Climates

 A work climate can be described as the emotional tone of a work environment.
 Do people seem happy and get along well?
 Or do they seem tense and terse with one another?
 Getting a pulse on affect can be tricky, but with proper forethought, it can be captured.

 To date, organizations interested in preventing insider risk focus on individual-level data.
-For example, U.S. organizations might screen candidates for prior ethical infractions, monitor the degree to which employees admit mistakes, or track employees’ digital activity for suspicious behavior.
+For example, U.S. organizations might screen candidates for prior ethical infractions, monitor the degree to which employees admit mistakes, or track employees’ digital activity for suspicious behaviour.

 Hostile work climates are a collective, multi-person phenomenon.
 Organizations should, therefore, be evaluating data on employees’ perceptions of interactions with other individuals or how employees view the team as a whole.

 The overarching goal is the same—prevent insider risk—but the means for doing so change.
 Organizations should continue to try and pinpoint which individuals are potential insider threats.
-At the same time, however, organizations should address team-level work climate to ensure that insiders aren’t provoked to act.
+At the same time, however, organizations should address a team-level work climate to ensure that insiders aren’t provoked to act.